KES Logo

 Oslostudentenes Radioklubb

+For this orginization I have been serving Licenced Radio Amateur and board member for 4 years.
 Since its resurgence in 2021, I have been an active member of the Oslo Student Radio Club, an amateur‑radio organization with a strong technical focus.
 The club provides a space for students to explore RF engineering, build their own projects, and experiment with communication systems.

 LOL